OPMDG/opm-doc/probes/check_pgactivity.rst

  This service supports both \ ``--dbexclude``\  and \ ``--dbinclude``\  parameters.

+ Required privileges: unprivileged role.

 \ **hot_standby_delta**\  (9.0)

- Check the data delta between a cluster and its Hot standbys.
+ Check the data delta between a cluster and its hot standbys.

  You must give the connection parameters for two or more clusters.

- Perfdata returns the data delta in bytes between the master and each Hot standby cluster listed.
+ Perfdata returns the data delta in bytes between the master and each hot standby cluster listed.

  Critical and Warning thresholds are optional.
 They can take one or two values